carlo088/NSDS_ApacheKafka/Project1/README.md

 	- payload: list of 3 people
 2. Message on **change of cardinality**
 	- topic: cardinality
-	- payload:
+	- payload: list of n people?

-Open Questions:
+Open Questions (suppose Contiki, like in the repo, sends contacts between devices i.e. list of n people):

+1. NodeRed recieves only 1 type of message pr 2?
-1. Each person is an object containing: deviceID, nationality, age
+2. Case of 2 messages, what does 1st message contain?
+Each person is an object containing: deviceID, nationality, age?
+And also cardnality is part of the message?
-2. For topic cardinality, shall I recieve ID group or another list of people?
+3. For topic cardinality, shall I recieve another list of people (One would rather not introduce a groupID)?
+4. It is enough to use only 1 database?
-2. Who creates and holds group ID?
-How to distinguish grouos?
+5. In case groupID: who creates and holds group ID?
+How to distinguish groups?

 -

 Two event-driven flows, one for `group` and other for `cardinality`.
 For both first node is MQTT reciever.

 To copy .csv from docker container to local environment `docker cp mynodered:/data/output.csv /Users/Carlo/Desktop/POLITECNICO/NSDS/NSDS_Projects_2024/Project1/data`

+To initialize `output.csv` inside `/data`: get into docker container `docker exec -it XXX /bin/bash` the navigate to `/data` and `rm output.csv`.
+Then run `echo "groupID,listOfPeople,nationality,age,dateJoined,lifetime,currentCardinality,minCardinality,maxCardinality,averageCardinality,nChangeCardinality" > output.csv`.

+`docker exec -it ca7bfbf5c7e4  /bin/bash -c "cd /data && rm output.csv && echo 'groupID,listOfPeople,nationality,age,dateJoined,lifetime,currentCardinality,minCardinality,maxCardinality,averageCardinality,nChangeCardinality' > output.csv"`

 Message: `{"topic":"Hello",`